 Anything else you’d like to mention?

 Kane Motswana is a guide in Botswana who we work with.
 He is our partner with our Adventure Trails.
-In early November he embarked on a 470 kilometer walk through villages and wild area of northern Botswana.
+In early November he embarked on a 470-kilometre walk through villages and wild area of northern Botswana.
 I recently joined him with my family for a very small part of this walk and it bought home the extent of this undertaking.

 The aim of the walk is to bring awareness and appreciation of rhinos to the rural communities of Botswana.
 Kane has walked up to 45km per day and once he gets in he still has time to play football with the people of that particular village.

-Seeing what I saw yesterday, Kane is a true conservation hero to me, and in fact everyone who he meets along the way feels the same way about him.
+Seeing what I saw yesterday, Kane is a true conservation hero to me, and in fact, everyone who he meets along the way feels the same way about him.

 Thank you, Dorian.